mdundek/yava/USE.md

   python train.py
 ```

-Replace the `<YOUR TRAINING YAML FILE>` part with the name of your training yaml file.
+Adjust the image tag name if you are not on a Raspberry Pi, and replace `<YOUR TRAINING YAML FILE>` with the name of your training yaml file.

 Once the training is done, you will see a new file in the folder `resources/nlu/models/intents/model.nlp`.

 ### Train model for NLU Spacy<a name="nluspacytrain"></a>

+To train your model, you will have to use the appropriate docker image.
+In this case, the image would be `md76/yava-nlu-spacy:0.9.1-en-sm-arm` or `md76/yava-nlu-spacy:0.9.1-en-md-arm` if training on a Raspberry Pi (be aware that this will take a long time), or the image `md76/yava-nlu-spacy:0.9.1-en-sm` or `md76/yava-nlu-spacy:0.9.1-en-md` if training on a AMD64 based machine.
+The last two options are recommended if you want to have an acceptable training duration.

 Once you have finished your training set definitions, run the following command from the root of this repository: